Bella Galhos: Independence activism in Canada

 After Galhos applied for and received refugee status in Canada, she campaigned for human rights in East Timor with the East Timor Alert Network as one of two Canadian representatives of the National Council of Maubere Resistance.
 She took part in numerous international lobbying events inside and outside Canada during these years.

 In January 1996, Benjamin Parwoto, the Indonesian ambassador to Canada, sought out Galhos' mother and told her to silence her daughter.
 The event caused a public outcry and the Canadian Department of External Affairs rebuked the ambassador.

 Career after independence

 With the end of the Indonesian occupation in 1999, she returned to East Timor to work for the United Nations Mission in East Timor.
 In 2012, Galhos became a civil society adviser to President Taur Matan Ruak.
 In 2017, she resigned from the advisory role.
+She returned to work at the Presidency after the election of Jose Ramos Horta.